Skip to content

 The main stroke symptoms can be remembered with the word F.A.S.T:

-A TIA stands for transient ischaemic attack.
+A TIA stands for Transient Ischemic Attack (TIA).
 It is also known as a mini-stroke and happens when the brain’s blood supply is briefly interrupted, usually for a few minutes.

 • While waiting for help to arrive, keep the person awake if possible.

-• Ensure the person is comfortable, supported and reassure them.
+• Ensure the person is comfortable and supported and reassure them.

 • Do not let them talk you out of calling emergency services